libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Troubleshooting

 If you encounter any issue or having questions regarding OSSEC I recommend using their very helpful [mailing list](https://groups.google.com/forum/#!forum/ossec-list).

+You can also read more about debug mode and how to view more verbose logs [here](https://www.ossec.net/docs/faq/unexpected.html).

 ### Duplicate counter error